previewme/lambda-typescript/README.md

 This is a template repository for creating typescript lambda projects.

+After cloning this template, the following steps need to be carried out:

+1. Add the project to sonarcloud.
-After cloning this template, The following files need to be modified to suit your project.
+2. The following files need to be modified to suit your project.
 ### package.json

 * name